 |On the left, equatorial and oblique azimuthal orthographic maps; on the right, oblique azimuthal stereographic map.
 All clipped to one hemisphere.|

-As shown by oblique orthographic and Mercator maps, Tissot's indicatrices display an overall deformation pattern, not affected by aspect changes: in an azimuthal map, distortion depends only on radial distance from the conceptual center of the map; in a cylindrical map, only on vertical distance from the conceptual "Equator").
+As shown by oblique orthographic and Mercator maps, Tissot's indicatrices display an overall deformation pattern, not affected by aspect changes: in an azimuthal map, distortion depends only on the radial distance from the conceptual center of the map; in a cylindrical map, only on the vertical distance from the conceptual "Equator".
 These are exactly the same patterns presented by the normal versions.

 |Equatorial cylindrical equidistant map|

 Finally, indicatrices may help distinguishing between easily confused projections, for instance three designs bounded by a circle, ordinarily used in the equatorial aspect, with meridians curved away from the Equator and extreme areal exaggeration near the poles: